YthingLLC/quarterback/README.md

 Think of this as an even more flexible "AppRise," that's not just limited to sending notifications.

 Quarterback, *can* provide a standard "API" to send notifications, but it is not "batteries included."
 For example, Quarterback can make a request via the appropriate curl command to another API, with whatever translation you need to do in between.
 Even a simple shell script will do.

 ### Why?

 I have, over the many years of managing Linux servers, built up a lot of shell scripts and utilities that are generally specific to the environment in which they are deployed.

 They're useful.
 They automate some routine task that benefits greatly from automation.
-Either do to the regularity of the need, or from the infrequency in which it is completed.
+Either do to the regularity of the task, or from the infrequency in which it is completed.

 Of which, I have found both scenarios benefit from solid documentation of the task in the form of... shell scripts.
 Yes. shell scripts.
+Almost all server management tasks boil down to "shell scripts."
+Manually inputting commands?
+That's just a shell script with extra steps.

 This contrasts against a configuration management tool, like Ansible, as it's less about "configuration management" and more of a desire to have a simpler way to trigger tasks on remote systems, which can not be automated with something like cron.